ianbarrere/ananke/README.md

 This directory needs to be reachable for Ananke to import from (defined in PYTHONPATH, for example).
-If configured, Ananke will look there for a python module named after the current device platform name (as defined in vars.yaml) with "-" replaced by "_", (e.g. a file called cisco_nxos.py), and expects there to be a function in that module called transform that takes a ConfigPack object as an argument and returns a ConfigPack object (presumably after some modifications to the content attribute have been made).
+If configured, Ananke will look there for a python module named after the current device platform name or service-id (as defined in vars.yaml) with "-" replaced by "_", (e.g. a file called cisco_nxos.py), and expects there to be a function in that module called transform that takes a ConfigPack object as an argument and returns a ConfigPack object (presumably after some modifications to the content attribute have been made).
 You can define the behavior of the transform function to suit your needs.

 An example of such a transform that I needed to do to get this working with NX-OS can be found in the [sample file](./ananke/sample/transforms/cisco_nxos.py)